 By default the output file (on Unix systems, the .o file) will be put into the current build directory.
 However, if the option subdir-objects is in effect in the current directory then the .o file will be put into the subdirectory named after the source file.
 For instance, with subdir-objects enabled, sub/dir/file.c will be compiled to sub/dir/file.o.
-Some people prefer this mode of operation.
-You can specify subdir-objects in AUTOMAKE\OPTIONS (see Chapter 17 [Options], page 118).
+Some projects prefer or require this mode of operation.
+You can specify subdir-objects in AUTOMAKE\OPTIONS (see Chapter 17 [Options], page 121).